 Following Vagina Painting, Kubota turned away from performance and began exploring new media, particularly video, which would comprise the bulk of her output for the rest of her career.
 Duchampiana: Nude Descending a Staircase (1976)—which features three video monitors embedded in a plywood staircase showing a nude woman walking down stairs—reveals her indebtedness to Marcel Duchamp.
 This was the first video sculpture acquired by MoMA.
 Kubota and her husband, Nam June Paik, pioneered the development of video art, exploring the aesthetic, technological, emotive, and even organic potential of this new medium.

-Introduction by Elizabeth S. Hawley, Museum Research Consortium Fellow, Department of Architecture and Design, 2016
+Elizabeth S. Hawley, Museum Research Consortium Fellow, Department of Architecture and Design, 2016